wiz124/Harry-Li-tri3-Compsci/sortimplement.md

   - space complexity: O(1)
       - bubble sort requires very little memory
       - only needs to keep track of the extra variable during swapping
+### Analytics:
+Overall, around 6.1 million to 6.3 million swaps were made from the 12 tests

+12497500 comparisons were made each test

+total time of bubble sort was 1.67 seconds

+average time of bubble sort was .14 seconds

+Highest time